Pet Custody in Divorce

 Conflicts over a pet can be just as important to divorcing spouses as any issue when both spouses have developed a special connection to a companion pet and wish to maintain it.

-As the social status of animals changes from property to family member, the likelihood that divorce laws will expand to include guidelines increases.
-For now, mediation generally provides the best process to consider all points of view regarding where the pets will reside.
+As the social status of animals has changed from property to family member, divorce laws are finally expanding to consider their welfare.
+That said, mediation is still the best process to consider all points of view regarding where the pets will reside.
 This change in the law now provides a clearer legal path to handle changes in their care.

 Divorce and Pet Custody Resources